a11smiles/WellArchitected-OpenHack/challenges/ch3/README.md

 * Pay attention to the suggested questions above when creating your RACI chart.
 A strong RACI chart should answer those and other questions.

 ## Success criteria
-In order to success in this challenge, you will need to accomplish the following:
+In order to succeed in this challenge, you will need to accomplish the following:

 * A solid process for alerting and notifications should be well-documented and effectively communicated to your coach.